- 1. Sales Closing Techniques

 There is a possibility that your Sales Team needs help with creating the right conditions for the Buyer to close themselves.
-Sales Managers should coach the Salespeople using the following questions to make sure that their prospects are qualified to close.
+Sales Managers should coach the Account Managers using the following questions to make sure that their prospects are qualified to close.

 - What Gap does the prospect have between, what they have now and what your solution would provide in the future, or what is the gap between where they are now and where they want to be after you have delivered your product or service?